4 MINS READ

 Keeping the connected vehicle industry running with a holistic integrated health management system.

 With the rise in electric vehicles (EVs) and the evolving connected car ecosystems, it’s time to rev up the engines on vehicle health monitoring.
 What we need today is a holistic integrated vehicle health management (IVM) system—powered by technologies such as IoT, AI-ML, and cloud—continually monitoring and integrating information from all the systems of a vehicle and from the expanding connected ecosystems.
-The goal is automated detection, diagnosis and prognosis of faults and maintenance requirements in a vehicle.
+The goal is automated detection, diagnosis and prognosis of faults, and maintenance requirements in a vehicle.

 Just like regular servicing, such health checkups with an IVM platform throughout the vehicle life cycle is critical for today's vehicles fitted with complex networks of telematic control units, electronic control units, and control area network (CAN) bus architecture.
 The platform must provide both current diagnostics and future prognostics to optimize after-sales maintenance, warranty, and service support.

-There’s no doubt that it’s a growing market—the IVM market is projected to touch USD 28 billion by 2027, accelerating at a compound annual growth rate of 12%.
+There’s no doubt that it’s a growing market—the IVM market is projected to touch $28 billion by 2027, accelerating at a compound annual growth rate of 12%.
 Apart from helping maintain the health of vehicles, another reason for their growing popularity is the potential for IVMs to drive automation in the industry.

-When it to comes the level of automation in IVMs, on a scale of 0-5, the Society of Automotive Engineers (SAE) views most automotive manufacturers being in the 0-2 range (partial driving automation) based on their current state of diagnostics.
+When it comes to the level of automation in IVMs, on a scale of 0-5, the Society of Automotive Engineers (SAE) views most automotive manufacturers being in the 0-2 range (partial driving automation) based on their current state of diagnostics.
 A notable exception is Tesla, with their diagnostics rated 4-5 (high to full driving automation).
-With most vehicles becoming connected, there is an ever increasing need to support auto manufacturers to achieve 4-5 automation levels.
+With most vehicles becoming connected, there is an ever-increasing need to support auto manufacturers to achieve 4-5 automation levels.

 Data, handled with care